IEEE-ESPRIT-SB/DriveGuard-Mobile/README.md

 5. Open the application on your mobile device or emulator and follow the authentication steps as prompted.

 ### Note
-- Make sure both the backend-user and frontend applications are running simultaneously for the complete functionality of the Safe Roads Initiative.
+- Make sure both the backend-user and frontend applications are running simultaneously for the complete functionality of the Drive Guardians .

 ## Technologies Used